seol404/seol404/README.md

 <h1 align="center">Hi 👋, I'm Christina (Seohyeon) Lee.</h1>
 <h3 align="center">A passionate security engineer from Houston, TX currently pursuing BS CS @ UT Austin with a concentration on cybersecurity.
-I am set on graduating December 2026.</h3>
+I am set to graduate in December 2026.</h3>

 - 🔭 I’m currently working as a **Falcon Complete Analyst Intern** at **CrowdStrike** and **Regional Security Operations Center Analyst** at **UT Austin.**